Przemson01/Przemson01/README.md

 - 👋 Hi, I’m @Przemson01
-- 🫡 I graduated Prywatne Technikum informatyczne.
+- 👨🏻‍💻 I work as an IT specialist in a cosmetics company.
 - 📫 How to reach me?
-Just contact on byczekprzemo16@gmail.com
+Just contact przemekszuflat@hotmail.com